Mphatso-Banda/Parcel_Tracking_System/extra/ReadMe.txt

 *This program uses Laravel's Jetstream and Laracast*

-*To run this create a database name: 'parceltracking' and run migration files or import the given database:'parceltracking.sql'*
+*To run this create a database name: 'parceltracking' and run migration files or import the given database file:'parceltracking.sql'*

 *If you have imported the given database file, login with email:maya@gmail.com and password: Parcel@group9*

-*If you run migrations you can create a user at the PHP My Admin dashboard*

 NOTE: after migration run the 'php artisan db:seed' command